txdv/basho_docs/source/languages/en/riak/intro-v20.md

 ## Bucket Types

 In older versions of Riak, bucket properties were managed on a bucket-by-bucket, ad hoc basis.
-With bucket types, you can now create and manage whole configurations of bucket properties and apply them
+With bucket types, you can now create and manage whole configurations of bucket properties and apply them to buckets.
+This is a much more efficient way of configuring buckets.
+In addition, bucket types act as a third namespace in addition to buckets and keys.

 #### Relevant Docs